quii/learn-go-with-tests/arrays/readme.md

 At this point if you are using source control (which you should!)
 I would `commit` the code as it is.
 We have working software backed by a test.

-I _wouldnt_ push to master though, because I plan to refactor next.
-It is nice to commit at this point in case you somehow get in to a mess with refactoring - you can always go back to the working version.
+I _wouldn't_ push to master though, because I plan to refactor next.
+It is nice to commit at this point in case you somehow get into a mess with refactoring - you can always go back to the working version.

 ## Refactor